Helpdesk Training Article

 Cambridge English: an exam board and part of Cambridge University Press & Assessment.
 Experts in English language assessment, responsible for creating, distributing, and marking Cambridge English exams.

-Candidate: someone who has registered with a Centre to take an exam.
+Candidate: an individual who has registered with a Centre to take an exam.

 Contents: